-Amaryllis is a great early blooming flower that brings a splash of color to the dark winter months.
-Because it blooms in winter or early spring, it’s almost always kept in a pot indoors, meaning you have a lot more say in the kind of soil it grows in.
-So what kind of soil does amaryllis need?
+Amaryllis is a great early-blooming flower that brings a splash of color to the dark winter months.
+Since it blooms in winter or early spring, it’s almost always kept in a pot indoors, meaning you have a lot more say in the kind of soil it grows in.
+So, what kind of soil does amaryllis need?
 Keep reading to learn about amaryllis soil requirements and the best potting mix for amaryllis.

 Soil for Amaryllis Plants

 Amaryllis bulbs grow best when they’re slightly crowded, so you don’t need too much potting mix.
-Your pot should leave only two inches between its sides and the edges of the bulb.
+Your pot should leave only 2 inches (5 cm.) between its sides and the edges of the bulb.

 Amaryllis bulbs don’t like to sit in damp soil, and too much material around them can lead to them becoming waterlogged and rotten.